bodywork-ml/bodywork-core/docs/installation.md

 # Installation

 Bodywork is distributed as a Python 3 package that exposes a Command Line Interface (CLI) for interacting with your Kubernetes (k8s) cluster, to deploy Bodywork-compatible Machine Learning (ML) projects directly from Git repositories hosted on GitHub.
-It can be downloaded and installed from from PyPI with the following shell command,
+It can be downloaded and installed from PyPI with the following shell command,

 ```bash
 pip install bodywork